 - All students will be served a reimbursable lunch or breakfast regardless of fund availability.
-Negative balances that are incurred are the responsibility of the student's parent/guardian, and are expected to be paid in full by the end of the school year. - If parents DO NOT want their child to purchase during morning a la carte or breakfast, please email mthole@stcroixprep.org to request a block on their account.
+Negative balances that are incurred are the responsibility of the student's parent/guardian, and are expected to be paid in full by the end of the school year. - Kindergarten students eat breakfast FREE!
+Thanks to 2014 legislation, the State of Minnesota provides breakfasts for all kindergarten students free of charge.

+If parents DO NOT want their child to purchase during morning a la carte or breakfast, please email mthole@stcroixprep.org to request a block on their account.